freeseek/mocha/README.md

 Usage
 =====

+NOTICE: Starting from May 2020 MoChA regress the BAF against the LRR following previous studies that showed a residual correlation from both Illumina (Staaf et al. 2008) and Affymetrix (Mayrhofer et al. 2016) DNA microarrays.
+This leads to a slightly increased capability to detect low cell fraction events

 NOTICE: Starting from April 2020 MoChA is distributed as a standalone BCFtools plugin.
 You have to update `bcftools mocha` to `bcftools +mocha` in your pipelines

 ```